arunasurya/academy/README.md

 # Academy

-This is a step-by-step guide to document my progress in learning technology.
-It might be valuable to others with no background in technology.
+This is a step-by-step guide to share my own perspective on certain technologies.
+It might be valuable to people with no background in technology.

 - [Terminal basics](terminal.md)
 - [git basics](git.md)